gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 # What is a Patcher Patch?

-Patcher executes a patch as a set of instructions to automate code transformations.
-This approach automates the adoption of breaking changes in infrastructure-as-code projects using tools like Terragrunt, OpenTofu, or Terraform.
+A patch in Patcher is a set of instructions designed to automate code transformations.
+It enables the seamless adoption of breaking changes in infrastructure-as-code projects, streamlining updates for tools like Terragrunt, OpenTofu, and Terraform.

 These instructions are delivered through a `yaml` file in the following format: